02chloe/MiniProject/Isaac YangZichun/README.md

-# Author
-- Isaac Yang Zichun (from Group 5)
-- Stu_ID: 2009705
-- Email : cm20952@bristol.ac.uk

----

 # Introduction
-This document is to record the planning idea and exploration process b
+This document is to record the planning idea and exploration of Stage 1 in our project.
+Isaac is mainly responsible for this period;

-tracking my indivudual part of Mini-Project.
+This stage is supposed to quickly develope a basic prototype and result for team to discuss and analyse for further work carrying on.
 The document is divided into English version and Chinese version.
-Note that this document is not a prototype of the final  report, so it is is only contributing to myself to track and draft progress during the project.
+Note that this document is not a prototype of the final report, so it is is only contributing to Isaac to track progress during the project.

 - [English version](#jumpToE)
 - [Chinese version](#jumpToC)